-Here are my tips for marketing agencies and advanced marketers.
+Here are some tips for marketing agencies and advanced marketers that will help you publish consistently great content for LinkedIn.

 LinkedIn Tips for Your Agency

-Let’s look at how to make your agency pop on the channel.
+Let’s look at how to make your agency pop on this social channel.

 1. Author original content

 As creative director of a content marketing agency, I might be slightly biased.
-However, I am a big fan of authoring original content.
+However, I am a big fan of publishing original articles on LinkedIn.

 When you author an article as the director of a marketing agency, you achieve several things.